DePayFi/depay-evm-router/README.md

 This smart contract enables decentralized payment processing.

-The main functionality evolves around the `pay` function.
+The main purpose of this smart contract evolves around the `pay` function, which allows sender to pay a receiver while swapping tokens as part of the same transaction if required.

+This enables ETH to ETH, tokenA to tokenA, ETH to tokenA, tokenA to ETH and tokenA to tokenB payments.

 ## Functions